 Instructions

 - Place butter and coconut oil in a small sauce pan and heat until melted.
-Pour into a very large ceramic (or glass) mixing bowl and add coconut milk, water and vinegar; whisk to combine.
+Pour into a very large ceramic (or glass) mixing bowl and add pure *coconut milk, water and vinegar; whisk to combine.

 - Add oats and rye flakes (or buckwheat groats); thoroughly combine using a large wooden spoon or rubber spatula.